 The Okta Digital Identity Forum Looks Toward Asia: Decentralisation is the Way Forward for IdM

-Okta's Digital Identity Forum Asia is happening on October 6th and explores the role that identity plays in helping companies harness digital identity to transform and scale their businesses.
+Okta’s Okta Digital Identity Forum Asia is happening on October 6th and explores the role that identity plays in helping companies harness digital identity to transform and scale their businesses.
 I’m so excited to play a part in this gathering of thought leaders.
 Ahead of the event, here’s a preview of my thoughts on the topic of decentralised identity.

 But don’t miss our panel, where we’ll delve into how Identity is crucial in enabling users access to essential services they need while retaining control over their personal information.
 We’ll also discuss the variety of digital transformational opportunities identity unlocks for organisations, worldwide.

-In the identity and access management (IAM) space, regulators, organisations, and individuals are realising that decentralised identity is the modern approach, allowing people maximum control – and organisations less responsibility – over personal information.
+In the identity and access management (IAM) space, regulators, organisations, and individuals are realizing that decentralised identity is the modern approach, allowing people maximum control – and organisations less responsibility – over personal information.
 In fact, Gartner predicts that, by 2024, decentralised identity will be a standard.

 What is decentralised identity?